Inklingo

 Past ParticipleA2General

-Use 'considerado' when it functions as a past participle with the auxiliary verb 'haber' to form perfect tenses, meaning 'have considered' or 'had considered'.
+Use 'considerado' with the auxiliary verb 'haber' to form perfect tenses, indicating an action of considering that has been completed.

 A person sitting at a simple wooden table with their chin resting on their hand, looking intently at two different pieces of fruit placed side-by-side, symbolizing weighing options or deep deliberation.